RedaZt/Projet-SCM/README.md

 ## Usage
 * Download the Source Code.
-* Double click on the "main.py" file
+* Run the "main.py" script